 Think of playing “musical” with used milk tins, or play with colored shaving foam, stacking blocks, or pulling out tissue/fabric from a box.

 Pre-schooler (age 3-5) can play with something about different colors, shape, sorting, number or letter recognition, and more physical activities.

-For older kids you can even incorporate addition/substraction while playing blocks or Uno cards!
+For older kids 6yo and beyond, you can even incorporate addition/substraction while playing blocks or Uno cards!

 Another optional thing, but it definitely will come handy when you already have some open-ended toys or multi-purpose supplies at home.